perl11/cperl/STATUS.md

 * signatures are 2x faster, not 2x slower as with 5.24 or almost as slow as without as with 5.26.
 * function return types declarations as attribute
+* type-check assignments, since 5.26 also for user-types
 * many more builtin function attributes
 * shaped arrays with compile-time checks and optims
 * static loop optims, eliminated run-time bounds checks